Outlawraspberry/congress_ingress/COPILOT.md

   - `game.upgrade_point_ap_cost` - AP cost to upgrade a point (default: 50+)
 - **Implementation Guide:** See `/documentation/implementation/point_level_system.md` for detailed step-by-step implementation instructions

+## Indoor Geo location

+- Game works indoor
+- No GPS available
+- No WIFI location, because it is in the browser
+- **QR Code / Physical Code System (Recommended)**
+  - QR Codes are used to check if a user is at a specific point.

 ## Quick Reference

 - **Point type enum:** `CREATE TYPE public.point_type AS ENUM ('claimable', 'not_claimable', 'mini_game');`